 The sensitive information types (predefined and custom) that were detected in content.

 The client operating system version.

-To prevent Azure Information Protection clients from sending this data, set the policy setting of Send audit data to Azure Information Protection log analytics to Off:
+To prevent the Azure Information Protection classic client from sending this data, set the policy setting of Send audit data to Azure Information Protection analytics to Off:

 Content matches for deeper analysis

 Azure Information Protection lets you collect and store the actual data that's identified as being a sensitive information type (predefined or custom).
 For example, this can include credit card numbers that are found, as well as social security numbers, passport numbers, and bank account numbers.
 The content matches are displayed when you select an entry from Activity logs, and view the Activity Details.

 By default, Azure Information Protection clients don't send content matches.
 To change this behavior so that content matches are sent: